-The Guardians Institute: Donald Harrison Sr. Museum and Cultural Center is an outgrowth of The Guardians of the Flame Mardi Gras Indian tradition.
-Guardians Institute was started in 2006 by Hearrest Harrison in honor of her late husband Donald Harrison, Sr., a community leader who served as Big Chief of the Guardians of the Flame group for many years.
-The Institute not only promotes and preserves the cultural art forms of the Mardi Gras Indians but, paired with Mrs. Harrison’s awareness of the need for additional resources for children in the 9th ward, the space also accommodates the neighborhood children’s literacy program.
-The relatively simple program masks the great ambitions of the facilities purpose in the community.
+The Donald Harrison Sr. Museum and Cultural Center is an outgrowth of The Guardians of the Flame Mardi Gras Indian tradition.
+Hearrest Harrison started Guardians Institute in 2006 in honor of her late husband Donald Harrison, Sr., a community leader who served as Big Chief of the Guardians of the Flame group for many years.
+The Institute not only promotes and preserves the cultural art forms of the Mardi Gras Indians, but, paired with Mrs. Harrison’s awareness of the need for additional resources for children in the 9th ward, the space also accommodates the neighborhood children’s literacy program.

-The Guardians project took Tulane City Center and partners a little over two years from the initial RFP to project completion, and took the diligent work of at least four faculty members, twenty seven students through two design/build studios, several summer interns, and a whole host of neighborhood and Guardians of the Flame supporters.
+The Guardians project took Tulane City Center and partners a little over two years from the initial RFP to project completion with the diligent work of faculty members, twenty seven students from two design/build studios, several summer interns, and a whole host of neighborhood and Guardians of the Flame supporters.

 Mary Catherine Bullock